LaBrique/WORKSHOP-Discord.js/README.md

 ### Setting up your working directory
 Clone this repository, then execute `npm install .` at the root to install all the required dependancies.

-In `config.json`, fill the `prefix` field with the prefix you want your bot to answer to, and `token` with your Bot's token (keep it secret!).
+In `config.json`, fill the `prefix` field with the prefix you want your bot to answer to, `token` with your Bot's token (keep it secret!), and `id` with your own user id, so your bot can recognize its creator and answer to you only.
+One method of getting your user id is to mention yourself, and add a backslash right before the mention.

 Now if you execute `node .`, your Bot should wake up and, with the little code provided, respond to `[:prefix]ping` by `Pong!` on Discord.